KTM 200

-The KTM 200 consists of a series of two-stroke off-road enduro motorcycles made by KTM, the European, road legal 200 EXC, and the 200 XC-W for the US market being the last versions.
+The KTM 200 consists of a series of two-stroke off-road enduro motorcycles made by KTM, the European, road legal 200 EXC, 200 MXC and the 200 XC-W for the US market being the last versions.
 The 200 attempts to combine the agility of a 125 cc class motorcycle with the power of a 250 cc.
 As a small bore enduro bike it is equipped with a wide-ratio gear box.
 Starting in 2013 all 200's came with electric start.

 Model progression

 1997–1999

-The 1997 KTM Jackpiner 200 LE was a limited production run of the first 200 cc KTM.
+The 1997 KTM Jackpiner 200 LE was a, 133 unit, limited production run of the first 200 cc KTM.
 It was built to commemorate the 30th anniversary of the first Penton KTM motorcycle.
 It was inspired by the 175 cc Penton Jackpiner, named for the Michigan Jack Pine Endurance Run.
 It came with Penton blue plastics and a sticker attached to the front fender bearing John Penton's signature.
 It was outfitted with Öhlins Forks and was the first bike with PDS no-linkage rear suspension developed by Öhlins, and was also one of the first bikes to incorporate a hydraulic clutch.
 A year later the first production KTM 200 MXC was fitted with Marzocchi 45 forks and the trademark orange plastics.